Detect and Translate Content in Google Sheets

 Published on

-I have a Spreadsheet with content in a foreign language.
-How can I read that?
-It’s possible.
+I have a spreadsheet with content in a foreign language.
+How can I read it?
+It’s possible!
 You can detect and translate content in Google Sheets using its built-in functions.

-Open your Spreadsheet in Google Sheets and there use the functions DETECTLANGUAGE and GOOGLETRANSLATE in a combined form.
+Open your spreadsheet in Google Sheets and use the functions DETECTLANGUAGE and GOOGLETRANSLATE in combination.
+These are two individual Google Sheets functions that make it easy to translate content directly within your spreadsheet.

-The answer is simple.
-Most of the time it may be difficult for you to find the foreign language that you want to translate.
-Even if you could find the language you must know the language code.
+Most of the time, it can be challenging to identify the foreign language you want to translate.
+Even if you manage to figure it out, you’ll need to know the corresponding language code.

 Syntax: